chef/chef-vault/THEORY.md

 of this key is the asymetrically encrypted copy of the shared secret specific to the node 'one'.

-chef-vault then uses node one's private key (typically `/etc/chef/client.pem`) to decrypt the shared secret.
+chef-vault then uses the private key of node one (typically `/etc/chef/client.pem`) to decrypt the shared secret.

-If a key named one is not found, chef-vault would have thrown an exception indicating that the vault was not encrypted for the node and that an administrator needs to refresh the vault (possibly after updating the search query) before the recipe can use the vault.
+If the \_keys data bag did not have a key 'one', chef-vault would have thrown an exception indicating that the vault was not encrypted for the node and that an administrator needs to refresh the vault (possibly after updating the search query) before the recipe can use the vault.

+Uncaught, this would cause chef-client to abort in the compile phase.
+Robust recipes can be written that catch the exception and do other things, such as only converging resources that do not need the secrets, or sending an alert so that a human can update the vault, or even sending a request to a work queue to automatically update the vault.

 Using the decrypted shared secret, chef-vault loads the Chef encrypted data bag foo/bar.
-The plaintext contents of this bag are now available to the recipe in the local variable named vaultitem.
+The plaintext contents of this bag are now available to the recipe in the local variable named 'vaultitem'.
 At this point the data looks and feels like a normal data bag (i.e. it behaves in a hash-like way)

 ### Adding a new Administrator